 Parenting stress puts a strain on the whole family -- sapping patience, damaging relationships, eroding well-being.
 What can we do about it?

-Here are some suggestions inspired by the latest research, 10 evidence-based tips for coping with parenting stress.
+Here are some suggestions inspired by the latest research.

-thoughts activate the stress circuits in the brain, causing even more gloom.
+Such thoughts activate the stress circuits in the brain, causing even more anxiety and gloom.
 A single trigger -- an angry comment, an unpleasant reminder, or a distressing anecdote -- might be enough to set the process in motion.